Gruntfuggly/banish-pointer/README.md

 `banishPointer.action`

-Defaults to "moveBy 30x30" which moves the mouse 30 pixels down and to the right.
+Defaults to "moveBy -30x-30" which moves the mouse 30 pixels up and to the left.
 You can also use "moveTo" which will move the mouse to an absolute position.

 ## Credits